mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 Once authorization is verified, the next step of a sync operation is to fetch the remote changes.
 Within a remote fetch:

-1. A read/write IndexedDB transaction is opened against the `markers` and `pending` collections.
+1. A read/write IndexedDB transaction is opened against the collections `markers`, `pending`, and targeted stable (`items` then `keystores`).
-2. For each collection;
+2. For each targeted collection:

     1. The marker for the collection is retrieved if available.
     2. An HTTP "GET" request is made for the collection; the query parameter `_since` is set to the marker value if available, or omitted otherwise.
     3. Each record in the HTTP response is examined and applied to the `pending` collection:

+        1. The `pending` collection is queried for an existing record, matched by `id` with the "remote" source:

-      - If a record for the "remote" source with the given collection and id already exists, it is updated to match the retrieved record;
+            - If there is an existing `pending` record, it will be updated to match the latest remote changes.
-      - Otherwise, a new record is inserted.
+            - If there is no existing `pending` record, a new `pending` record will be created and inserted.

+        2. Determine the `action` for this remote change; the targeted stable collection is queried for an existing record matched by `id`:

+            - If the remote record is marked as "deleted" and there is an existing stable record, treat the remote change as "remove".
+            - If the remote record is marked as "deleted" and there eis no existing stable record, discard the incoming remote change (and delete any existing `pending` "remote" record).
+            - If there is an existing record, and its `encrypted` value exactly matches the incoming remote record, disregard the incoming remote change (and delete any existing `pending` remote record); the `last_modified` value of the stable collection's record is updated to match the remote record before the remote record is discarded.
+            - If there is an existing record but its `encrypted` value does not exactly match the incoming remote record, treat the remote change as an "update".
+            - If there is no existing record iin the targeted collection, treat the remote change as an "add".

+        3. The "remote" change record is inserted/updated into the `pending` collection.

 4. The `markers` records for all collections are updated with the ETag HTTP response header value.
 5. The IndexedDB transaction is committed.